Scleroderma in Children

 Tell the healthcare provider if your child's symptoms get worse or there are new symptoms.

-Key points about scleroderma
+Key points about scleroderma in children

 - Scleroderma causes abnormal growth of connective tissue.
 It can affect the joints,